Pristine Devon river is in bottom 20% of river habitats

 The EA identify the main pollutant types & key sources

 - Sewage discharges coming from South West Water’s (SWW) sewage systems.
 In 2024, SWW released untreated sewage for 9,500 hours.
 This is 3x more untreated sewage hours into the River Otter than into Exmouth bay.
+EA also highlight pollution from ‘Agriculture and Land Management’, specifically livestock, soil and nutrient management

 - High levels of phosphate cause algal blooms, eutrophication, and decreased oxygen levels in the water, leading to severe consequences for plant life, wildlife and fish populations.
 In addition, high concentrations of pathogens create a hazard for human and animal health.